 - Causing pain in other parts of your body, most commonly the knees, legs, and shoulders, which can take on additional stress typically borne by the hip

 - Making it difficult or impossible to walk or sit due to limited range of motion, muscle weakness, and chronic pain

 - Making the leg on the side of your injured hip shorter as a result of uneven gait

 - Requiring extensive and costly medical treatments, such as surgeries, physical rehabilitation, and partial or total hip replacement

-What to Do If You’ve Been Injured Through No Fault of Your Own in Indiana
+What Do You Do If You’ve Been Injured Through No Fault of Your Own in Indiana?

 If you suffered a hip injury in an accident that was caused by someone else, you may be able to seek financial compensation for your losses by filing a personal injury claim.
 You can protect your legal rights by: